dbafromthecold/dockerdeepdive/slides.md

 <!-- .slide: style="text-align: left;"> -->
 - Containers cannot see the entire host's filesystem<br>
 - They can only see a subset of that filesystem<br>
-- The container root directory is changed upon start up
+- The container root directory is changed

 ---